 Media Access Times: Media must arrive by the times listed below to go through security and access the event.
 Media may leave between sessions, but must return to the media entrance at times below to regain access.

 8:00 AM to cover Opening Remarks, Panel 1: Innovation at Scale and Panel 2: K-12 and Higher Education Partnerships

 1:30 PM to cover the First Lady and Vice President’s remarks

 Throw (distance from media area to stage): 60 feet

 Contact for planning and logistical purposes (media only): Caroline Coscia, , 202-503-5287

 About Metropolitan College of New York

 Audrey Cohen, educational visionary and activist, founded the Women’s Talent Corps in 1964.
 Through development and training for new professional positions, the Talent Corps created employment for thousands of people.
 It became The College for Human Services, later Audrey Cohen College, and today Metropolitan College of New York (MCNY).
-MCNY continues the tradition of offering highly motivated learners an education that combines applied skills and professional knowledge to effect personal transformation and positive change in the workplace and community.
+MCNY, now celebrating its 50th anniversary, continues the tradition of offering highly motivated learners an education that combines applied skills and professional knowledge to effect personal transformation and positive change in the workplace and community.
 MCNY is a not-for-profit, accredited, independent college.
 Full year-round offerings accelerate degree completion, and a unique approach to learning permits close integration of workplace activities and study.
-MCNY is conveniently located in Hudson Square where SoHo meets TriBeCa at 431 Canal Street, New York, NY 10013 and in the Bronx at 529 Courtlandt Ave Bronx, NY 10451.
+MCNY is conveniently located in Soho/Tribeca at 431 Canal Street, New York, NY 10013 and in the Bronx at 529 Courtlandt Ave Bronx, NY 10451.
 For more information on MCNY, visit www.mcny.edu or call 800.33.THINK.